theOrillian/website/content/post/getting-started-with-hugo-static-website-generator.md

 Your Google Domain can be administrated from `domains.google.com`.
 It took about an hour for the DNS records to propagate.
 The site says it may take up to 24hours.
 Grab dinner, walk the dog or get some sleep.

 I wanted to delete the entire public folder before generating and committing the new website.
 But there were 2 files that I wanted to preserve CNAME and the README.md in the GitHub repository.
-These files needed to be copied to the Hugo static folder and commited to the Hugo website source.
+These files needed to be copied to the Hugo static folder and committed to the Hugo website source.

 Day 3 - Part #3: Serve custom domain with https
 =====